MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 # required metadata

 title: Workplace Analytics Teamwork solution walkthrough
-description: A walkthrough of the steps for creating a program by using functionality that is made available in the Workplace Analytics Teamwork solution area.
+description: A walkthrough of the steps required to create a program by using the Workplace Analytics Teamwork solution.
 author: paul9955
 ms.author: madehmer
 ms.date: 12/3/2018